Amesbury Cultural Council

-The Council oversees the distribution of Massachusetts Cultural Council grants, organizes the annual Amesbury Open Studio Tour, supports and promotes public art projects and cultural events throughout the City, as well as curates an Art@CityHall exhibit four times each year, and supports the work of Amesbury’s Poet Laureate.
+The Council oversees the distribution of Massachusetts Cultural Council grants; organizes the annual Amesbury Open Studio Tour; curates an Art@CityHall exhibit four times each year; supports the work of Amesbury’s Poet Laureate; and executes, supports, and promotes public art projects and cultural events throughout the City.

 Amesbury City Hall

 Applicants may apply to the ACC for funding for projects in the arts, humanities, and interpretive sciences.